Death

 That's such an interesting paradox, because you've stitched him up, and then the next day he would die.

 It definitely changed me.
-He was just in so much pain and the ultimate gift that someone could give him at this point was to put an end to his pain and suffering.
-I was always in support of MAiD and this really made me kind of appreciate how valuable MAiD is as a service to patients in those situations.
+He was in so much pain and the ultimate gift that someone could give him at this point was to put an end to his pain and suffering.
+I was always in support of MAiD and this really made me appreciate how valuable MAiD is as a service to patients in those situations.

 How do you think this will affect your practice in the future?